ysdesha/wids25-github-repo-guide-agent/README.md

 - The application is fully demo-ready and suitable for portfolio presentation or further extension.
 - The project bridges the gap between AI experimentation and real-world product development.

-### Final Reflection
-This project strengthened both AI engineering and software development skills, emphasizing not just *building intelligence*, but also *delivering usable, polished AI products*.